sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 ## Museum Profile

-**Incident:** Upon opening the application and being shown the initial screen for the “Search mode,” Elizabeth, like Liam, first went to the “Museum Profile” for the purposes of initially exploring the application.
+**Incident:** Upon opening the application and being shown the initial screen for the “Search mode,” both participants two and three first went to the “Museum Profile” for the purposes of initially exploring the application.
 This incident was negative, as the order of interaction was not intuitive to our test users.
 Starting with the museum profile as the launch page may be more ideal; it places the app within the user’s settings by communicating that the app is museum-specific and clearly defining what artwork is covered.
 Although not directly part of a primary task, the museum profile orients the user toward accomplishing the task of searching art pieces.

 **Severity Level:** 4